ably/ably-cocoa/README.md

     # With macOS Support (not officially released)
     github "ably/ably-ios" "mac-support"

+    # With tvOS Support (not officially released)
+    github "ably/ably-ios" "tv-support"

 And then run `carthage update` to build the framework and drag the built Ably.framework into your Xcode project.